ETH-DISCO/advx-bench/docs/1-cluster-access.md

 enter network through vpn: https://www.isg.inf.ethz.ch/Main/ServicesNetworkVPN

-then ssh into the tik42 login node (shouldn't run any computation):
+then ssh into the tik42 login node (but do not run any computation).

 ```bash
 ssh ETH_USERNAME@tik42x.ethz.ch